-Application of the contrast enhancement technique, discussed in section 2.1, allowed direct visualization of the lumen and if the blood were effectively cleared, morphological operations would be adequate to extract the lumen shapes.
-However, in in-vivo clinical IV-OCT images complete blood clearance is not always possible.
-The presence of blood in the lumen would reduce the transmissivity in those regions and therefore appear darker in the transmissivity maps.
-Thus images generated from these maps would also contain image artefacts for the luminal regions.
-In such cases, intensity dependent methods would require manual intervention to accurately extract the luminal boundaries.
+Application of the contrast enhancement technique, discussed in Sec.
+2.1, allowed direct visualization of the lumen and if the blood were effectively cleared, morphological operations would be adequate to extract the lumen shapes.
+However, in in vivo clinical IV-OCT images, complete blood clearance is not always possible.
+The presence of blood in the lumen would reduce the transmissivity in those regions and, therefore, appears darker in the transmissivity maps.
+Thus images generated from these maps would also contain image artifacts for the luminal regions.
+In such cases, intensity-dependent methods would require manual intervention to accurately extract the luminal boundaries.
 To overcome these issues and to automatically segment the lumen boundaries, a local region-based ACM method17 with a level-set function was employed in this study.
-This segmentation approach followed the method proposed by Wang et al.18 which had been demonstrated for medical images such as ultrasound and MR images but not implemented for IV-OCT datasets.
-Its essential derivation steps have been summarised in appendix A.
+This segmentation approach followed the method proposed by Wang et al.18 that had been demonstrated for medical images such as ultrasound and MR images, but had not been implemented for IV-OCT datasets.
+Its essential derivation steps have been summarized in Appendix.

-As it is an active contour based image segmentation method, an energy functional consisting of an image dependent data term and a length penalizing regularizer function that smooths the curve, was first defined.
-The image dependent energy functional was defined locally using the speckle distribution property of the image.
+As it is an active contour-based image segmentation method, an energy functional consisting of an image-dependent data term and a length penalizing regularizer function that smooths the curve was first defined.
+The image-dependent energy functional was defined locally using the speckle distribution property of the image.
 As discussed in Sec.
-2.1.1 and shown in Fig.4, Gaussian type speckle distribution was appropriate and therefore the level-set approach proposed by $Wang^{18} et al$. was suitable.
-The image dependent energy functional term was defined for a local neighbourhood using the Gaussian probability distribution function shown in Eq.
+2.1.1 and shown in Fig. 4, a Gaussian-type speckle distribution was appropriate, therefore, the level-set approach proposed by Wang18 et al. was suitable.
+The image-dependent energy functional term was defined for a local neighborhood using the Gaussian probability distribution function shown in Eq.
 (5).
-The image dependent energy minimization term was derived on the basis that the contour segments the region so as to have a maximum a pos-
+The image-dependent energy minimization term was derived on the basis that the contour segments the region so as to have a maximum a posteriori probability (MAP),18 see Eq.
+(6).
+Since it is a local-region-based method, this minimized energy term was localized by incorporating a window function into the energy equation, as shown in Eq.
+(8).
+The obtained local energy functional was integrated over the entire image region to obtain the energy functional term for the whole image.